Srinath991/Smart-PDF-Chat/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Acknowledgments

-- ChatGPT for UI inspiration
-- TailwindCSS for the styling framework
-- SweetAlert2 for beautiful notifications